CarlaLlama/BrickSiteTutorial/readme.md

 (We need to multiply the price by 100 because Stripe uses cents definition for pricing so `price: 100` equals $1).

-Altogether the content of `script.js` now looks like:
+Altogether, the content of `script.js` now looks like:

 ```
 const BRICKS = [